Tclack88/blog/_posts/2019-08-24-music-generation-fail.md

 Let's follow a snippet of one file through the pipeline, one of my favorite Chopin song

 ### Acquiring midi files
 First, we need our training input.
-I found [this website]("https://www.midiworld.com/chopin.htm") which had a bunch of Chopin midi files.
+I found [this website][chopin midis] which had a bunch of Chopin midi files.
 I could download them one-by-one but that's not very efficient, so here's a bash one-liner:
 ```bash
 curl https://www.midiworld.com/chopin.htm | grep -o https[:/a-zA-Z.0-9]*chopin[/a-zA-Z.0-9]*mid
 ```
 (repeat for the other pages with similar scripts to gather more samples)

-A Linux software package, [midicsv]("https://www.fourmilab.ch/webtools/midicsv/"), is useful for the initial conversion.
+A Linux software package, [midicsv][midi to csv converter], is useful for the initial conversion.
 Assume we are now in a directory full of midi files (and our python scripts of course)

 ```bash
 for f in $(ls *.mid); do midicsv $f $f.out; done